-34 Kingly Street, London, Greater London, W1B 5QH
+34 Kingly Street, London, Greater London, W1B 5QH 020 7494 0834

-Built in 1898, this lovely Victorian pub retains many original features, including rich wood carvings and structural ironwork.
-Formerly The Bricklayer's, The Clachan was a local for the firemen of Station No. 13 and police officers of the Special Constable Reserve in King Street.
+Built in 1898, this local pub boasts many of its original Victorian features, including rich wood carvings and structural ironwork.
+Our pub served as the local for the firemen of Station No.12 and the police officers of the Special Constable Reserve in King Street.